Implementation

 AI-Assisted Data Migration

-We use LLM-driven field mapping and value normalization to reduce manual mapping work on legacy data.
-The biggest gains we've seen are on customer master data and product attributes; for accounting balances and inventory snapshots, the work is still careful manual reconciliation.
+LLM-driven field mapping and value normalization reduce manual mapping work on legacy data.
+The highest-leverage use cases are usually customer master data and product attributes; accounting balances and inventory snapshots still need careful manual reconciliation.

 Process Discovery from Existing Data